vhuynen/Connect-RAK4631-Weather-Monitoring-to-Helium-and-Ubidots/README.md

 ```
 ### Battery Voltage

-In order to follow the power consumption, the battery voltage is [read](https://github.com/RAKWireless/WisBlock/blob/master/examples/RAK4630/power/RAK4630_Battery_Level_Detect/Read_Battery_Level/Read_Battery_Level.ino) and sent at each cycle.
+In order to track the power consumption, the battery voltage is [read](https://github.com/RAKWireless/WisBlock/blob/master/examples/RAK4630/power/RAK4630_Battery_Level_Detect/Read_Battery_Level/Read_Battery_Level.ino) and sent at each interrupt.

-Below the principal code that read the battery voltage :
+Below, the main code that evaluates the battery voltage :

 ``` c
 // Battery Voltage